darshitdudhaiya/browser-permissions-helper/README.md

 ### `requestPermission(permissionType: PermissionType, styleOptions?: ModalStyleOptions) => Promise<boolean>`
 Requests the specified permission from the user and returns `true` if granted, otherwise `false`.

 This function displays a customizable modal to the user before the native browser permission prompt appears.
+The Reject button includes a 15‑second countdown; when it reaches zero, the request resolves to `false`.

-**Styling the Modal**
+#### Styling the Modal

 You can customize the appearance of the modal by passing a `styleOptions` object.
 All properties are optional.